xsltdev/angdev.ru/docs/angular/using-libraries.md

 # Usage of Angular libraries published to npm

 When you build your Angular application, take advantage of sophisticated first-party libraries, as well as rich ecosystem of third-party libraries.
-[Angular Material][AngularMaterialMain] is an example of a sophisticated first-party library.
+[Angular Material][angularmaterialmain] is an example of a sophisticated first-party library.
-For links to the most popular libraries, see [Angular Resources][AioResources].
+For links to the most popular libraries, see [Angular Resources][aioresources].

 ## Install libraries

-Libraries are published as [npm packages][AioGuideNpmPackages], usually together with schematics that integrate them with the Angular CLI.
+Libraries are published as [npm packages][aioguidenpmpackages], usually together with schematics that integrate them with the Angular CLI.
 To integrate reusable library code into an application, you need to install the package and import the provided functionality in the location you use it.
 For most published Angular libraries, use the `ng add <lib_name>` Angular CLI command.

 The `ng add` Angular CLI command uses a package manager to install the library package and invokes schematics that are included in the package to other scaffolding within the project code.
-Examples of package managers include [npm][NpmjsMain] or [yarn][YarnpkgMain].
+Examples of package managers include [npm][npmjsmain] or [yarn][yarnpkgmain].
 Additional scaffolding within the project code includes import statements, fonts, and themes.

 A published library typically provides a `README` file or other documentation on how to add that library to your application.
-For an example, see the [Angular Material][AngularMaterialMain] documentation.
+For an example, see the [Angular Material][angularmaterialmain] documentation.

 ### Library typings